 5. Notification and authorization regimes

-80. Notification systems entail that those intending to organize a peaceful assembly are required to inform the authorities accordingly in advance and provide certain salient details.
+80. Notification systems entail that those intending to organize a peaceful assembly are required to inform the authorities accordingly in advance and provide certain salient details in order to reconcile the right to peaceful assembly with the rights and lawful interests of others.
 Such a requirement is permissible to the extent necessary to assist the authorities in facilitating the smooth conduct of peaceful assemblies and protecting the rights of others.
 At the same time, this requirement can be misused to stifle peaceful assemblies.
 Like other interferences with the right of assembly, notification requirements have to be justifiable on the grounds listed in article 21.
 The enforcement of notification requirements must not become an end in itself.
 Notification procedures should not be unduly burdensome and must be proportionate to the potential public impact of the assembly concerned.

-81. A failure to notify the authorities of an assembly [should not render participation in the assembly unlawful, and] should not in itself be used as a basis for dispersing the assembly or arresting the participants or organisers, or the imposition of undue sanctions such as charging them with criminal offences.
+81. A failure to notify the authorities of an assembly [should not render participation in the assembly unlawful, and] should not in itself be used as a basis for dispersing the assembly or arresting the participants or organisers, or the imposition of undue sanctions such as charging them with criminal offences or disproportionate administrative sanctions.
 It also does not absolve the authorities from the obligation, within their abilities, to facilitate the assembly and to protect the participants.

-82. In general, assemblies should be excluded from notification regimes where the impact of the assembly on others can reasonably be expected to be minimal, for example because of the nature, location or limited size or duration of the assembly.
+82. Different types of protected assemblies may entail different forms of regulation or even none at all.
+In general, assemblies should be excluded from notification regimes where the impact of the assembly on others can reasonably be expected to be minimal, for example because of the nature, location (e.g., a private closed space or an online gathering) or limited size or duration of the assembly.
 Notification must not be required for spontaneous assemblies since they do not allow enough time to provide such notice.

 83. The minimum period of advance notification required for pre-planned assemblies might vary according to the particular context.
 It should not be excessively long, but should allow enough time for recourse to the courts to challenge restrictions, if necessary.